splunk/splunk-connect-for-snmp/docs/microk8s/mk8s/k8s-microk8s.md

 ## Enabling IPv6

-If you plan to poll or receive trap notifications from IPv6 addresses, firstly check the instructions for [enabling IPv6](../enable-ipv6.md).
+If you plan to poll or receive trap notifications from IPv6 addresses, firstly check the instruction for [enabling IPv6](../enable-ipv6.md).

 ## Install MicroK8s using Snap